Tips for Breast Augmentation RecoveryBody Plastic Surgery

 - Minimize scarring.

-To massage the implants, you should squeeze them several times and gently push them upward, downward, and side to side for 20 seconds.
+To massage the implants, squeeze them several times and gently push them upward, downward, and side to side for 20 seconds.
 After that, massage your breasts in a circular motion, starting from the top of the breast and moving around.

 Minimizing Scars After Boob Job